Reactor Alumni Recap: Where are they now?. 12 minutes to read

 Tendertec, the personalized technology that cares

-Tendertec is on a mission to change the paradigm on how care for the elderly is delivered across Europe, expanding the idea of precision medicine into precision care.
+Tendertec is on a mission to change the paradigm on how to care for the elderly is delivered across Europe, expanding the idea of precision medicine into precision care.

 To achieve this, founders Dr. Afroditi Maria Konidari and Rui Zhang and their team are developing products aim to enable seniors to safeguard their independence, while also creating cost-effective solutions for public healthcare budgets by encouraging preventative care.